raspberrypilearning/c3-wolfram-hieroglyphics/en/step_4.md

 In order to improve the look of the output, we can get rid of the `{}` and `,` in the list `newWord`, and in the `Table` of buttons, by putting the output into a `Row`.

 --- task ---

-Make `newWord` print as a row using `Row`.
++ Make `newWord` print as a row using `Row`.
-Make the `Table` of buttons print as a row using `Row`.
++ Make the `Table` of buttons print as a row using `Row`.
-Use `Dynamic` to replace the keyboard output each time you press a button.
++ Use `Dynamic` to replace the keyboard output each time you press a button.
++ Replace your code from the previous task with your new code.

 ```
 newWord = {};